Belize | Exploring Rainforest, Reefs, and Ruins

 Day 1

-Upon arrival at the airport in Belize City, you will be met and transferred to Burrell Boom to the Black Orchid Resort, situated on the banks of the Belize River.
+Upon arrival at the airport in Belize City, you will be met and taken to the Black Orchid Resort, located on the banks of the Belize River near the village of Burrell Boom.
 Gather this evening for an orientation by your guide, followed by a welcome dinner.

 Dinner included